Buddhism and Jainism: Differences

 Jainism has refined the non-violence (Ahimsa) doctrine to an extraordinary degree where it is an integral part of the Jain culture.
 Jain vegetarianism, for example, is driven by the principle of not harming any animals and both lay and mendicants are predominantly vegetarian.
 In Buddhism, Mahayana monks in China, Japan (see Shojin-ryori), Korea and Vietnam are vegetarian; however, vegetarianism is not required for lay Buddhists.
 In the Theravāda tradition as well as prohibiting human, elephant, horse, dog, snake, lion, tiger and anything uncooked; the Buddha is quoted in their monastic rules as saying that any animal that is suspected of being killed intentionally for them should be avoided.

+Early Jainism and Buddhism differed in their understanding of karma.
+Early Jain doctrine regarded physical activity as karmically binding because it could harm living beings, but Buddhist texts define karma mainly as intention.

 Although both Buddhists and Jain had orders of nuns, Buddhist Pali texts record the Buddha saying that a woman has the ability to obtain nirvana in the dharma and Vinaya.
 According to Digambara Jains, women are capable of spiritual progress but must be reborn as a man in order to attain final spiritual liberation, this being because Jain nuns cannot be nude and so still have some attachments.
 The religious texts of the Śvētāmbaras mention that liberation is attainable by both men and women.

 Jains believe in the existence of an eternal Jiva (soul), whereas Buddhism denies the concept of soul (jiva) or self (atman), proposing the concept of no-self (anatta) instead.

 The Anekantavada doctrine is another key difference between Jainism and Buddhism.
 The Buddha taught the Middle Way, rejecting extremes of the answer "it is" or "it is not" to metaphysical questions.
 The Mahavira, in contrast, accepted both "it is" and "it is not", with "perhaps" qualification and with reconciliation.

 Jainism discourages monks and nuns from staying in one place for long, except for 4 months in the rainy season (chaturmas).
 Thus, most Jain monks and nuns keep wandering, staying in a place for only a few days.
 Some Theravada Buddhist monks also observe vassa rules, but often they stay in one monastery.